After a C6 spinal cord injury, individuals experience varying degrees of paralysis in the upper and lower body, also known as quadriplegia.

 5. Have a Caregiver Perform Passive Range of Motion Exercises

 Individuals who have very limited motor control should practice passive range of motion exercises with their caregivers.

 Passive exercises do not require any energy exertion from the patient; rather the caregiver will move the patient’s body for them.
 This can help stimulate neurons in the spinal cord and promote circulation.

-Although you do not need to perform the motion, you should make an effort to focus on the movements.
-Ultimately, the goal of SCI recovery is to reteach the brain, spinal cord, and body to work in sync again.
+Although you are unable to perform the motion, you should make an effort to focus on the movements.
+The goal of SCI recovery is to reteach the brain, spinal cord, and body to work in sync again.
 Concentrating on the movements (even if you cannot control them yet) can help strengthen those connections.

 Understanding C6 Spinal Cord Injury: Key Points

-Every C6 spinal cord injury is unique, so rehabilitation must be personalized to cater to each individual’s abilities.
+Every C6 spinal cord injury is unique, so it’s important that rehabilitation be personalized and targeted to each individual’s abilities.

 Photos from top to bottom: iStock/halfpoint/gorodenkoff/LSOphoto/monkeybusinessimages